Kathy Lynn Emerson

 Anne Vaux was the daughter of Nicholas Vaux (later baron Vaux) of Harrowden, Northamptonshire (c.1460-May 14, 1523) and Elizabeth FitzHugh.
 She married Sir Thomas Le Strange of Hunstanton Hall (1494-January 16, 1545) in 1501, when she was seven and he was ten.
 Her first son, Nicholas (d.1580), was born between 1511 and 1513.
 She had at least twelve more children: Richard, William, Roger, Henry, Thomas, William, Edmund, Elizabeth, Alice, Anne, Katherine, and Mary.
 In 1515, Thomas inherited Hunstanton Hall in Norfolk from a cousin.
 In 1519, when Anne gave birth to her third or fourth child at Hunstanton, her own mother was dead and her mother-in-law had remarried and moved away, leaving it to two of her husband's aunts, Lady Woodhouse (née Elizabeth Radcliffe, daughter of Sir Thomas's grandmother by her second husband) and Anne Banyard, to attend her for the three weeks leading up to the birth.
 After her eldest son's marriage to Ellen Fitzwilliam in 1528, Anne's daughter-in-law gave birth to all of her children at Hunstanton with Anne in attendance.
 When Sir Thomas was at court, where he was a supporter of the divorce of Catherine of Aragon, Anne remained in Norfolk to manage the estate.
 She did not travel far from home but she frequently entertained.
 Guests included a wide assortment of relatives and friends.
 Among her visitors in 1526 was Elizabeth Howard, Lady Boleyn, mother of the future queen, who accompanied her kinswoman, Anne Shelton Knyvett.
 Records of expenses at Hunstanton survive and can be found in Daniel Guerney's “Extracts from the Household and Privy Purse Accounts of the LeStranges of Hunstanton,” Archaeologia 24 (1834), 411-569.
 Details given here come from Barbara J. Harris's summary of this material in English Aristocratic Women, 1450-1550.

-Anne Vaux was the daughter of William Vaux, 3rd baron Vaux of Harrowden (August 14, 1542-August 20, 1595) and Elizabeth Beaumont (d.
+Anne Vaux was the youngest daughter of William Vaux, 3rd baron Vaux of Harrowden (August 14, 1542-August 20, 1595) and Elizabeth Beaumont (d.
 August 1562).
-From 1571, she and her siblings lived at Grace Dieu, Leicestershire with their maternal grandmother, Elizabeth Beaumont (née Hastings; d.
-1588).
-By a deed dated in February of that year, their father agreed to pay £10 a year for the upkeep of each of his three daughters by his first wife to his current brother-in-law, Thomas Tresham, in return for which Tresham was bound to pay £500 to each of them as a marriage portion.
+From 1571, Elizabeth and her siblings lived at Grace Dieu, Leicestershire with their maternal grandmother, Elizabeth Beaumont (née Hastings).
+By an arrangement made in February of that year, their father agreed to pay an annuity of £100 a year for fifteen years for each of his three daughters by his first wife to his current brother-in-law, Thomas Tresham, in return for which Tresham was bound to pay £500 to each of them as a marriage portion.
 Vaux also promised to pay £10 a year toward the upkeep and educational expenses of each girl for a period of ten years.
-A dedicated recusant despite chronic ill health that sometimes rendered her speechless, Anne used the alias “Mrs. Perkins” to hire houses for use as meeting places for missionary priests.
-She also occasionally impersonated her sister Eleanor Brooksby, to confront the authorities, as Eleanor was exceedingly timid.
+A dedicated recusant despite chronic ill health that sometimes rendered her speechless, Anne used the alias "Mrs. Perkins" to hire houses for use as meeting places for missionary priests.
+She also occasionally impersonated her sister, Eleanor Brooksby, to confront the authorities, as Eleanor was exceedingly timid.
 In Michaelmas term 1593, Anne sued her uncle, Thomas Thresham, for her marriage portion.
 Tresham had refused the pay the £500 because her father had failed to pay all fifteen installments of £100 to Tresham.
 Francis Beaumont, another uncle, defended her interests.
 Tresham was particularly annoyed because Anne paid her lawyers with money he had loaned her and because she did not drop the suit when he was imprisoned in the Fleet.
 She also accused him of defrauding her sister Elizabeth by sending her to a nunnery instead of finding her a husband.
 On November 2, 1594, they met so that Anne could, as ordered by the court, apologize for her behavior and ask him for her portion, which he was then required to give her.
 Anne was arrested when the Gunpowder Plot was uncovered but released soon after.
 At one point it was thought that she was the one who sent a letter to Lord Monteagle, warning him of the plot, but this is unlikely.
 She was arrested again the following March and this time confined in the Tower of London.
 She was released in August 1606.
 She and her sister, Eleanor (see below) lived quietly at Shoby, Leicestershire for some years but were arrested for recusancy in 1625.
-After her sister’s death, Anne moved to Stanley Grange, Derbyshire, which became a center of Jesuit activities in England and the site of a school for the sons of the Catholic gentry.
+After her sister's death, Anne moved to Stanley Grange, Derbyshire, which became a center of Jesuit activities in England and the site of a school for the sons of the Catholic gentry.
 Biography: Oxford DNB entry under "Vaux, Anne;" Jessie Childs, God's Traitors: Terror and Faith in Elizabethan England (especially the chapter titled "The Widow and the Virgin").

 see ELIZABETH CHENEY; ELIZABETH HOWARD; ELIZABETH ROPER; ELIZABETH SHIRLEY